Third Temple: Reform Judaism

-Reform Judaism does not believe in the rebuilding of a central Temple or a restoration of Temple sacrifices or worship.
+Reform Judaism does not believe in rebuilding a central Temple or restoring Temple sacrifices or worship.
 It regards the Temple and sacrificial era as a period of a more primitive form of ritual from which Judaism has evolved and should not return.
 It also believes a special role for Kohanim and Levites represents a caste system incompatible with modern principles of egalitarianism, and does not preserve these roles.
 Furthermore, there is a Reform view that the shul or synagogue is a modern Temple; hence, "Temple" appears in numerous congregation names in Reform Judaism.
 Indeed, the re-designation of the synagogue as "temple" was one of the hallmarks of early Reform in 19th-century Germany, when Berlin was declared the new Jerusalem, and Reform Jewry sought to demonstrate their staunch German nationalism.
 The Anti-Zionism that characterized Reform Judaism throughout much of its history subsided significantly following the Holocaust and the subsequent establishment and later successes of the modern state of Israel.
-The belief in the return of the Jews to the Temple in Jerusalem is not part of mainstream Reform Judaism however.
+The belief in the return of the Jews to the Temple in Jerusalem is not part of mainstream Reform Judaism, however.

 Christian views

-While there are a number of differing views amongst Christianity with regard to the significance or the requirement of a third temple being built in Jerusalem, according to the writers of the New Testament, the New Covenant (spoken of in Jeremiah 31:31–34) is marked by the indwelling of the Holy Spirit in the believer (Ezekiel 36:26–27) and that therefore every believer's body and every gathering of believers comprise the temple, or that the temple has been superseded.
-Paul illustrates this concept in his letter to the believers at Corinth:
+While there is a wide variety of views within Christianity regarding the significance or requirement of a third temple in Jerusalem, according to the writers of the New Testament, the New Covenant—insofar as they interpreted Jeremiah 31:31–34 and Ezekiel 36:26–37 as referring to it—is marked by the indwelling of the Holy Spirit in the Christian believer.
+Therefore, every Christian's body and gathering thereof comprise "the temple" and, as such, the temple, if not Judaism, has been superseded.

+Paul of Tarsus illustrates this belief in his letter to the early Corinthian church (in 1 Corinthians 6:19 of the New Testament):